ms-henglu/bicep-types-az/generated/compute/microsoft.compute/2022-08-01/types.md

 ## SshPublicKey
 ### Properties
 * **keyData**: string: SSH public key certificate used to authenticate with the VM through ssh.
-The key needs to be at least 2048-bit and in ssh-rsa format. <br><br> For creating ssh keys, see [Create SSH keys on Linux and Mac for Linux VMs in Azure]https://docs.microsoft.com/azure/virtual-machines/linux/create-ssh-keys-detailed).
+The key needs to be at least 2048-bit and in ssh-rsa format.
+For creating ssh keys, see [Create SSH keys on Linux and Mac for Linux VMs in Azure]https://docs.microsoft.com/azure/virtual-machines/linux/create-ssh-keys-detailed).
 * **path**: string: Specifies the full path on the created VM where ssh public key is stored.
 If the file already exists, the specified key is appended to the file.
 Example: /home/user/.ssh/authorized_keys

+## SshPublicKeyGenerateKeyPairResult
+### Properties
+* **id**: string (Required): The ARM resource id in the form of /subscriptions/{SubscriptionId}/resourceGroups/{ResourceGroupName}/providers/Microsoft.Compute/sshPublicKeys/{SshPublicKeyName}
+* **privateKey**: string (Required): Private key portion of the key pair used to authenticate to a virtual machine through ssh.
+The private key is returned in RFC3447 format and should be treated as a secret.
+* **publicKey**: string (Required): Public key portion of the key pair used to authenticate to a virtual machine through ssh.
+The public key is in ssh-rsa format.

 ## SshPublicKeyResourceProperties
 ### Properties